HPCE/hpce-2018-cw2/aws.md

-It will ask you for a credit or debit card, but this will not be charged if you only use free instances, and/or stay within the $35 credit you'll get.
+It will ask you for a credit or debit card, but this will not be charged if you only use free instances, and/or stay within the $100 credit you'll get.
 As
 I mentioned above, this is real money, but as long as you manage your instances it won't cost you anything.

-Create a (tiny, free) Ubuntu 14.04 machine instance
+Create a (tiny, free) Ubuntu 16.04 machine instance
 ---------------------------------------------------

 ### Step 1: Choose an Amazon Machine Image (AMI)

-AWS: choose Ubuntu Server 14.04 LTS (HVM)
+AWS: choose "Ubuntu Server 16.04 LTS (HVM)".
+(_I actually use Debian for AWS, but for those starting out with a new machine Ubuntu is often easier to start with_)

 ### Step 2: Choose an Instance Type